rehierl/abstract-properties/13-x-document-trees/13-5-document-order/2-0-tag-soup-no-node-tree.md

-addition to that, each scope is the union of two disjoint subsets, an inner subset of nodes `iss(n)`, which connects the scope of a node `s(n)` with the scopes of its descendants, and a characteristic subset `css(n)`, which allows to identify the scope amongst the scopes of the node's ancestors.
+addition to that, each scope is the union of two disjoint subsets, an inner subset of nodes `iss(n)`, which connects the scope of a node `s(n)` with the scopes of its descendants, and a characteristic subset `css(n)`, which allows to identify the scope amongst the scopes of a node's ancestors.

 Furthermore, a hierarchy of scopes that corresponds with a node tree is such that the CSS of each scope consists of one characteristic element `ce(n)` only.